-The Department of Justice, Office on Violence Against Women (OVW) has submitted the following information collection request to the Office of Management and Budget (OMB) for review and approval in accordance with the Paperwork Reduction Act of 1995.
-Comments are encouraged and will be accepted for “sixty days” until May 2, 2011.
+The Department of Justice, Office on Violence Against Women (OVW) will be submitting the following information collection request to the Office of Management and Budget (OMB) for review and approval in accordance with the Paperwork Reduction Act of 1995.
+Comments are encouraged and will be Start Printed Page 11278accepted for “sixty days” until May 2, 2011.
 This process is conducted in accordance with 5 CFR 1320.10.

 Written comments and suggestions from the public and affected agencies concerning the proposed collection of information are encouraged.
 Your comments should address one or more of the following four points: